2005 PROJECT ACTIVITIES REPORT

 7. Training Topics: Several environmental protection-related topics were selected to be addressed during the training sessions.

-9. Activities time-table: The committee set the seminar and other activities time schedule to implement the plans for the entire WED programs including the two-day seminar.
+8. Resource persons: Identify, contacting and committing resource persons willing to contribute their time was also important to cover those seven topics.9.
+Activities time-table: The committee set the seminar and other activities time schedule to implement the plans for the entire WED programs including the two-day seminar.

 10. Transportation: Arrangements were made for all the transportation needed to carry out the entire WED program including the ceremony and the seminar activities.